 What is on the Agenda?

 There is no charge for the Instructors. ground school or in flight, during this one week event.
-Cash or Check is preferred for costs incurred, any credit/debit card charges will be charged a convenience fee (we incur a 3.5% fee from the credit card companies so yes we lose money through credit card systems) We are looking into the Vinmo and similar options of taking payment at the event.
+Cash or Check is preferred for costs incurred, any credit/debit card charges will be charged a convenience fee (we incur a 3.5% fee from the credit card companies so yes we lose money through credit card systems) We are looking into the Venmo and similar options of taking payment at the event.
 You will need to reserve your spot with us.
-Please see our Donations page to purchase your reservation online.
+Register here or see our Donations page to purchase your reservation online.
 We also have an application you can download and mail to us.
 No reservation will be noted until payment is received.
-This fee is applies toward your airplane costs, or supplies you purchase through us, including extra T Shirts, or other items we sell.
+This covers your meal lunch, book, E6B, Plotter and shirt provided at this event.
 We will refund up until 30 days prior to the event.
 The fee is non refundable within 30 days of the event. (a refund can still be requested within 30 days of the event, for such as medical events, yours and family, loss of employment, military status changes. employment relocation, etc) Please see our forms above for applications and refunds requests.
-Associated costs Aircraft - $45 per hour minimum donation (other aircraft may vary in minimum donation) (average paid $450 for 10 hours) Fuel - $4.60 per gallon (this changes often much like the prices do for your car) There is a fuel card you will be required to have (form at airport upon arrival), this allows you to fuel at the self serve pump and pay at the end of your stay, with cash or check.
-Fuel is discounted thru the self serve card.
-Books - $55- $100 for books and supplies based on need (optional) Hotel - $99 per night before taxes (most women share a room to lower costs) meals - Lunch is provided at the event.
-Average cost is $10 a person Please consider your costs of travel, time, and goals.
+Associated costs Aircraft - $105 per hour minimum donation (other aircraft may vary in minimum donation) Some attendees may have access to an aircraft they wish to learn to fly, please contact us about those options.
+Books - basic study materials supplied as part of the reservation fee.
+Other materials and study books may be available for purchase.
+Hotel - $99 per night before taxes (most women share a room to lower costs) Meals - Lunch is provided at the event.
+We do not provide special lunches for special diet plans, but often have some options available to mix in with anything you need to bring and can provide access to microwaves and refrigerators as needed.
+Please consider your costs of travel, time, and goals.
 This is only one week and may only fly once or twice a day depending on class size, planes and instructors available.

-You can plan to spend about $55. on books, plotter, and E6B unless you already have these items (or can borrow them) The book we recommend to prepare for the written is the ASA Private Pilot written test prep ($20).
 You will also need a log book if you don't already have one.
+We will have on hand to sell.
 Bring a notebook, sticky notes and highlighter.
-You may use other books and programs, but class instruction will follow the ASA book when going over questions.
+You may use other books and programs, but class instruction will follow the ASA book (provided) when going over questions.
 Another thing to consider is obtaining your student pilot certificate before arriving.
 You can start the application online https://iacra.faa.gov/IACRA/Default.aspx then any flight instructor should be able to take a few minutes with you to finish the approval and in about 2 weeks average a license will be sent to you....
 A license and medical are required for solo flying along with logbook endorsements....if having trouble contact one of us directly and maybe we can assist you.
 You can also wait or finish it here also. https://medxpress.faa.gov/medxpress/ also for obtaining a medical application and confirmation number to take to either a local AME doctor or wait and visit our local AME possibly.
 We can also do the day of a medical visit if have concerns or questions.

-We have a block of rooms reserved at the Holiday Inn Express.
-The GIFT rate is $99. per night.
-There are usually plenty of ladies who want to share a room.
-(All the rooms have 2 queen beds) We will share contact information within the class group so individuals can make their own arrangements to share a room.
-Check out Links under 'where to stay' further down the page.
 Breakfast is usually at the hotel or on your own.
 We will provide lunch every day.
-If you have particular needs (vegetarian, allergies), then plan to bring your own lunch.
-We will likely have something for everyone but no one learns well if they are hungry.
+If you have particular allergies or religious dietary requirement to avoid certain foods or ingredients, please let us know so we can least label what foods are what (pork/chicken/ allergies like tomatoes or nuts) and plan to bring some of your own lunch needs also.
+We will likely have something for most but no one learns well if they are hungry.
 Supper is also on your own.
 Sometimes several will go out to eat.
 Some will choose to cook and eat at the airport.
 We will have crock pots or there is an oven in the little airport house.
-(The little airport house is reserved for our volunteer instructors).
+(The little airport house is reserved for our volunteers and instructors).
 There is a Walmart with a grocery section as well United Grocery store for options plus several fast food and few average restaurants for options.

 The ground school focuses on broad knowledge that you will need to be a safe pilot.
 We will cover the material you will need for the written test but that is not the only focus.
 The first few days are spent covering the basic topics.
 The last few days are more likely to be covering or reviewing specific areas for smaller groups.
 The flying usually starts at daylight and continues as long as the instructors are willing and the weather cooperates.
 The classroom starts about 8:00am and runs till about 5 or 6 PM.
 Or until everyone's eyes glaze over.
 It is usually a very interactive process and the topics may shift with questions that link one topic to another.\ Flight times overlap with the classroom so you will miss an hour or two of classroom everyday.
 It works out though because one of the other ladies will fill you in on what you missed or you can fill in the gaps with an instructor after regular sessions.